-Giant dunes, secluded coves and rocky coasts offer activities from scuba diving to camel riding on the dunes.
+Giant dunes, secluded coves and rocky coasts offer activities from scuba diving to buggy rides on the dunes.

 Brasilia (2 days)

-Brazil’s futuristic capital with its grand architecture and gardens earned it the title of UNESCO World Heritage City.
+Brazil’s futuristic capital was only envisioned in the late 1950s.
+Its grand architecture and planned gardens earned it recognition by UNESCO as World Heritage City.

 Iguassu Falls (2 days)

-This natural wonder encompasses some 150 to 300 waterfalls, depending on the water level and season.
+This impressive natural wall of water encompasses some 150 to 300 waterfalls, depending on the water level and season.

 Pantanal (4 days)

-Pantanal’s wetlands are a vast refuge for capybara, caiman, tapir, monkeys and some 600 species of birds.
+Pantanal’s wetlands are a vast refuge for capybara, caiman, tapir, monkeys, 600 species of birds and the elusive jaguar.